How to prepare for your dissertation viva voce UK How to prepare for your dissertation viva voce UK How to prepare for your dissertation viva voce UK

 Your viva voce has been scheduled.
 The date is set.
 Your examiners are named.
 You probably feel a mix of panic and anticipation.
 This oral examination determines whether you pass.
 You're right to take it seriously.
-But you can prepare well, and good preparation makes vivas not just manageable but genuinely okay.
+But you can prepare well, and good preparation makes vivas not just manageable but truly okay.

 Your viva is not an interrogation.
 It's a conversation.
 Your examiners want to understand your thinking.
 They want to talk about your work.
 They've read it.
 They know you did the work.
 This is them asking: tell us about it.